 Christmas is one of the most magical times of the year for toddlers and other children.
 And while every kid loves getting toys at Christmas, parents with toddlers at home often find themselves buried in a sea of plastic in primary colors.

 Many of these cheap toys not only get outgrown very quickly by toddlers, but they can also become a serious form of clutter.
-Christmas gifts for toddlers that AREN’T toys are a relief to MOST parents, and….you have a ton of options.
+Christmas gifts for toddlers that AREN’T toys are a relief to MOST parents, and… you actually have a ton of options!

 Related: Christmas Traditions for Kids

 Gifts such as experiences, art supplies, musical instruments, skill development tools, and practical items like bedroom décor and clothing can all be great gifts for a toddler who already has more toys than they know what to do with.